Narsaq: Sea

 The harbor of Narsaq is a natural coastal harbor with steep depth.
 Narsaq is a port of call for the Arctic Umiaq Line coastal ship in the summer season.
 The port can accommodate deep seagoing vessels due to the steep depth of the shore.
 The port authority for Narsaq is Royal Arctic Line, located in Nuuk.
 Port pilotage is available upon request, and is recommended.

 Land

-In contrast to the rest of Greenland, the wider Narsaq area has a relatively extensive network of traversable dirt and gravel roads, totalling over 120 kilometers and requiring DKK 500,000 annually for service.
-The longest stretch of road envelopes the northern end of Tunulliarfik Fjord, and connects the sheep farms of Qassiarsuk with the airport of Narsarsuaq.
-The roads are generally of poor construction, lacking crossfall for drainage, and using softer sandstone instead of harder granite, creating severe dust problems in the summer.
-For general transportation all-terrain vehicles are recommended.
+There is a road leading into the valley a few kilometres towards the former mine at Kvanefjeld.
+In the area around Qassiarsuk, further inland from Narsaq, a very simple road network suitable for all-terrain vehicles, totalling around 80 km (50 mi) exists connecting a handful of sheep farms.
+Narsaq is not connected to this road network, but some investigations have proposed a 40 km extension.
+Separately, a road and ferry connection from Narsaq to Qaqortoq has been proposed, with a tunnel being another option.
 During winter dog sled routes are important transport links to the surrounding area.